Life is inevitably filled with challenges. And it is through those challenges that we learn, grow, and evolve.

 And finally, turn attention toward the good effort, the powerful learnings that could occur, and positive results.
 Don’t linger on the anxious or stressed conversation.

 If they persist in the anxious dialogue, walk away.
 Don’t try to fix it again and again.
 Don’t fight for ease, if they are going to fight for their anxiety.
 It won’t work that way.

 4. Don’t Let Them Repeatedly Avoid the Discomfort

 The biggest mistake we can make is to start giving in to their desire to avoid the discomfort.
 It will usually start with small things, like wanting to avoid a practice or having excuses for not having friends over.
 You will know in your heart, that it’s more about their fears and worries than any real threat.

-In these moments, the strong, loving path is required.
+In these moments, a strong, loving path is required.
 Simply let them know, “I understand.
 But you will be fine…and you will be going.”
-In the end, this decision is far superior to teaching them to avoid challenge by running from discomfort.
+In the end, this decision is far superior to teaching them to avoid challenges by running from discomfort.

 Put these together, and you will profoundly affect their destiny.
 Moving toward opportunity and growth is a rewarding and esteem-building path, with benefits far beyond what we can predict.